playfulprogramming/playfulprogramming/content/blog/intro-to-web-accessability/index.md

 Creating an application that's accessible means that you're making a better experience for *all* of your users.

-In addition to both moral and financial incentives (by opening the door to more users), many organizations have a legal requirement to meet accessibility.
-U.S. government software is subject to [Section 508](https://www.section508.gov/manage/laws-and-policies), which requires compliance to the [Web Content Accessibility Guidelines (also known as WCAG, which we'll touch on later)](#wcag).
+By making your services accessible to more people, you are most importantly making them more equitable, but there is often a business case for accessibility.
+Opening your doors to more users may create an additional financial incentive, and many organizations have a legal requirement to meet accessibility guidelines.
+For instance, the U.S. Federal Government is subject to [Section 508](https://www.section508.gov/manage/laws-and-policies), which requires compliance with [Web Content Accessibility Guidelines (also known as WCAG, which we'll touch on later)](#wcag).
 Likewise, private US companies may be subject to compliance due to the "Americans with Disabilities Act" (shortened to "ADA").
 The U.S. isn't the only country with these requirements, either.
-According to[ WCAG's reference page for various legal laws](https://www.w3.org/WAI/policies/), there are at least 40 such laws in place around the world.
+According to [WCAG's reference page for various legal laws](https://www.w3.org/WAI/policies/), there are at least 40 such laws in place around the world.

 > Please note that we are _not_ giving legal advice.
 This article is simply meant for educational purposes for individuals.
 Consult legal authorities for the appropriate jurisdiction